Noble-Lab/lda_matrix_prior/README.md

 ## Using the package on a simple example

 Download the files <span style="color:blue">**ADD THE LINKS FOR FILES HERE**</span>.
 These files include downsampled versions of the Ma *et al* (2020) data.
 The reference and target data are both samples from this dataset, although in practice you may want to use data from different sources.
 Here, the reference dataset has 1000 cells and the target data set has 100 cells, each with 1000 genes.
 The data is stored in a sparse matrix format, called a `.bow` file, which stands for "bag of words."
 The first line of each bow file is the number of cells in the data set (number of rows in the matrix).
 The second line is the number of genes / peak regions (number of columns in the matrix).
 The third line is a filler line, and is by default set to 1000.
+(FIXME: Not sure what it means to set a line to 1000. --Bill)

-1. We will start by running the LDA algorithm on the reference data using a uniform prior.
-We can use the following command
+1. Start by running the LDA algorithm on the reference data using a uniform prior, as follows:

     `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib reference_small.bow -out uniform_ref -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`

     This command takes in the `reference.bow` file and applies LDA to it.
-It puts the output into a folder called uniform ref (`-out` option), uses 15 topics (`-t` option), gives verbosity level at 1 (`-v` option), runs LDA (`-LDA` option), uses the maximum likelihood option (`-maxLike` option), sets $c_\alpha$ to be 3 (`-alpha` option), sets the $c_\beta$ parameter to be 800 (`-beta` option), sets the number of iterations to be 1000 (`-ldaIterations` option), and sets a seed (`-seed` option).
+It puts the output into a folder called uniform_ref (`-out` option), uses 15 topics (`-t` option), gives verbosity level at 1 (`-v` option), runs LDA (`-LDA` option), uses the maximum likelihood option (`-maxLike` option), sets $c_\alpha$ to be 3 (`-alpha` option), sets the $c_\beta$ parameter to be 800 (`-beta` option), sets the number of iterations to be 1000 (`-ldaIterations` option), and sets a seed (`-seed` option).

-2. We now create a prior using the result of the LDA on the reference data.
+2. Create a prior using the result of the LDA on the reference data.
 We can use the file make_priors.py to read in the the output, add a small pseudocount to avoid 0 counts, normalize each row to sum to 1 (the required format for the matrix prior), and create a file in a format compatible with the matrix prior functionality of the package.
 We use the command

     `python src/make_priors.py uniform_ref/reference_small_topics15_alpha3.000_beta800.000/MaxLikelihoodWordTopicCounts.txt prior.txt 15`

-    This results in an output file called prior.txt that contains the prior that can be used for
+    This results are stored in an output file called `prior.txt` that contains the prior that can be used for FIXME?

-3. We can use the matrix prior method now to analyze the target data.
-This can be done with the command
+3. Use the matrix prior method to analyze the target data, as follows:

     `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib target_small.bow -out output -t 15 -v 1 -lda -maxLike -alpha 3 -betaFile prior.txt -beta 1000 -ldaIterations 1000 -seed 723`

-3. We can also run the LDA algorithm on the target data using a uniform prior.
+4. Run the LDA algorithm on the target data using a uniform prior.
 This will allow us to compare the results with when a reference matrix prior is used.
 We use the following command

     `java -cp LDA-master/dist/LatentDirichletAllocation.jar org.rhwlab.lda.cache.matrix.LDA_CommandLine -ib target_small.bow -out uniform_target -t 15 -v 1 -lda -maxLike -alpha 3 -beta 800 -ldaIterations 1000 -seed 23`